Diego-Equis-Nunes/cse15l-lab-reports/lab report 3.md

 written_2/travel_guides/berlitz1/WhereToMadeira.txt
 ```

-In this new command the search for the word vista is narrowed into the `berlitz1` directory within travel guides.
+In this new command the search for the word "vista" is narrowed into the `berlitz1` directory within `travel_guides`.
 The command therefore allows the user to search subdirectories for relevant or irrelavant information within it to assess content of specific files rather than the entire directory at once.
-The command returns whch files within `berlitz` have the word "vista," making the printed output much more manageable and specific to the directory.
+The command returns which files within `berlitz` have the word "vista," making the printed output much more manageable and specific to the directory.

 ## grep -rc